PizzabyteLLC/pelican-dev-setup/README.md

 ### Install Sail

-Sail is a quick way to spin up a PHP/Laravel/NPM project on the fly in a Docker container, to install in the repository:
+Sail is a quick way to spin up a PHP/Laravel/NPM project on the fly in a Docker container, install Sail while using Composer.

 ```bash
 composer install --ignore-platform-reqs
 composer require laravel/sail --dev
 ```

-To completely install Sail, run:
+To setup Sail with Artisan, run the Sail installer.
+This will build out Docker infrastructure on your device.

 ```bash
 php artisan sail:install